VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 Objects mocking does slow unit tests down.
 Active mocking can make your test suite execute for a few minutes.
-But mocking doesn't seem like the main contributing factor in 20 minutes I have.
+But mocking doesn't seem like the main contributing factor in the 20 minutes I have.

 When I work in the TDD cycle I find even 20 seconds of slow down annoying.
-I enjoy working with a test suite which executes in less that a second.
+I enjoy working with a test suite that executes in less than a second.
 The faster your tests are, the more often you run them.
 The more often you run tests, the quicker you detect a regression.
-The quicker you detect a regression, the easier it for you to fix the regression.
+The quicker you detect a regression, the easier it is for you to fix the regression.

 I will measure other factors in the next articles.
-We will find the reason of 20 minutes.
 Stay tuned.

 {% include slow-unit-tests-articles-list.markdown %}